My friend, Shawna Kaminski, talked about squats and knee pain.

 - Master your lunge and squat exercises with no weight and added weight

-As I discussed in the interview, one of the things you need to address when it comes to knee pain during squatting are muscle imbalances.
+As I discussed in the interview, muscle imbalance is one of the things you need to address when it comes to knee pain during squatting.
 I go into detail about this in Muscle Imbalances Revealed.

 “Addressing muscular imbalances is of paramount importance when training athletes.
 Muscle Imbalances Revealed provides the background, assessments, training strategies, and specific exercises to restore balance across the lower extremities, lumbopelvic area, and shoulders, and therefore equips you with the knowledge you need to help prevent the most common sports-related injuries.
 Even better, you can benefit from all the content from the comfort of your home.”